rcpch/rcpch-audit-engine/README.md

 (rcpch-audit-engine) ➜  ~ cd rcpch-audit-engine
 ```

 Then install all the requirements.
-Note you can't do this without Postgreql already installed.
+Note you can't do this without PostgreSQL already installed.

 ```console
 (rcpch-audit-engine) ➜  ~ pip install -r requirements/development-requirements